mrsoong/motion-keyboard/deliverables/iteration-02.plan.md

 #### Events

 Describe meetings (and other events) you are planning to have:

+Our first meeting for this iteration occured on February 14.
+We chose this particular date because it was a couple of days before the start of reading week.
+This gave us ample opportunity to cover our bases, understand the requirements and expectations from each member over the next couple of weeks as well as the specific tasks that were ahead of us in order to implement the minimum viable product.

+We anticipate that our next meeting will be on February 27, the day after reading week ends.
+On that day, we can reflect on what has been completed over the past week and what still needs to be done.
+We expect that every team member will have at the very least gone over the Android tutorial that one member found (and subsequently posted as a git issue for each member to complete) which explains the basic workflow of implementing an android app.
+We hope to spend the next week or two after that doing an agile programming style approach to implement the MVP itself because our time will be limited betweem February 27 and March 10 - the day the iteration is actually due.

+Furthermore, we would need a functional product a couple of days before that which could be used during the video production process.
+We anticipate that we will meet somewhere around March 6 and March 8 in order to actually shoot the video.
+This particular rendezvous can also act as a pseudo-meeting which will allow us to reflect on what is yet to be done before the due date of the iteration.

+## Meeting Highlights

  * When and where?
 In-person or online?
  * What's the purpose of each meeting?